-She stepped out of the car, and as she was about opening the door, Simon, who was still waiting by the car had opened from outside.
+She stepped out of the car, and as she was about opening the door, Simon, who was still waiting by the car opened it from outside.

 Mmayen looked at him as he walked away.
 She sighed and walked around the bedroom, admiring the brick wall paper and the flowery bedsheets.

-“When you’re done bathing, you come to the dinning table.
-Simon is warming dinner.”
-He said.
+“When you’re done bathing, you come to the dining table.
+Simon is warming dinner,” he said.

-“I will leave you to have your shower.”
-He said and walked away, leaving the fresh scent of Tangerine and Brut perfume on the air.
+“I will leave you to have your shower,” he said and walked away, leaving the fresh scent of Tangerine and Brut perfume in the air.

 Mmayen took the shirt on the bed, inhaled it and exhaled calmly.
 It smelt like tangerine, nicely scented.
-She rushed into the bathroom, had her bath, got dressed in the shirt and walked slowly down the dinning table.
+She rushed into the bathroom, had her bath, got dressed in the shirt and walked slowly to the dining table.
 She perceived the aroma of spaghetti bolognese and peppered chicken.
-But when she got to the dinning table, it was snail sauce and boiled yam she saw.
+But when she got to the dining table, it was snail sauce and boiled yam she saw.
 A bottle of white wine on the centre of the table and a glass of water by each dished meal.

 “Something smells nice.”

-“Oh well…” Kenechukwu retorted.
-She pulled the chair and sat comfortably; took the cutleries and felt the weightiness of of it.
+She pulled the chair and sat comfortably; took the cutleries and felt the weightiness of them.
 The type of fork and spoon her aunty Maria usually brought from America every summer holiday.

 Next Chapter: |Chapter 4|